DNA analysis for anyone, anywhere

 How Bento started

+Bento was established in 2014.
 Our founders Philipp and Bethan met during the iGEM biotech competition.

 Philipp learned programming from a young age and was surprised by how much more difficult it was to get hands-on experience in molecular biology.
 It was a frustration that Bethan understood.
-She was studying biochemistry, and every minute in a real laboratory was precious.
+She was studying biochemistry, and every minute in the laboratory was precious.
 Soon, the idea for Bento Lab was born.

-After sending the first hand-built Bento Lab devices around the world for beta testing, we launched a successful Kickstarter campaign to finish product development and setup manufacturing.
+After sending the first hand-built Bento Lab devices around the world for beta testing, we launched a successful campaign to finish product development and setup manufacturing.
+Thanks to our amazing community, we have grown Bento into a small biotech company without investors.
+We remain an independent, mission-driven company.

 These include UCL Advances, the Royal Academy of Engineering, Imperial College London SynBICITE and the UCL Institute of Making.